Alan G. Robinson, PH.D.

 According to the Society of Manufacturing Engineers (SME), Modern Approaches to Manufacturing Improvement, his 1991 book with Shigeo Shingo, who was one of the developers of the Toyota Production System, “remains a must-read for anyone interested in lean production.”

-Robinson has advised more than 300 organizations in twenty-five countries on how to improve their performance.
+Alan has advised more than 300 organizations in twenty-five countries on how to improve their performance.
 Some of his more well-known clients have included: the Federal Reserve Bank, General Electric, Kraft, the Government of Singapore, Lucent Technologies, Interbrew, IKEA, Mass Mutual, NBTY, the U.S. Navy, UBS, Alcan, Volkswagen, Standard and Poors, The Veterans Administration, Massachusetts General Hospital, The Washington Post, Wyeth, Heineken, Bose, Medtronics, Blue Shield of California, Toyota, Northeast Utilities, Conair, Millitech, Bemis, AIG, the Cleveland Clinic, Beth-Israel Hospital, Daneher, Pearson, Pyosa (the Mexican chemical company), Fanuc (the Japanese robotics company), Schneider Electric, the Japan Industrial Training Association, Brookhaven National Laboratory, Raytheon, Allianz, The Fashion Institute of Technology, USP, Liberty Mutual, and the Applied Physics Laboratory.

 For a complete list, please go to the consulting page.